-On May 28, 2020, pursuant to the Agreement and Plan of Merger, dated December 19, 2019 (the "Merger Agreement"), by and among the Company, previously known as DropCar, Inc. ("DropCar"), ABC Merger Sub, Inc., a Delaware corporation and a wholly owned subsidiary of the Company ("Merger Sub"), and AYRO Operating Company, a Delaware corporation previously known as AYRO, Inc. ("AYRO Operating"), Merger Sub was merged with and into AYRO Operating, with each issued and outstanding share of AYRO Operating's common stock, including shares underlying AYRO Operating's outstanding equity awards and warrants, being converted into the right to receive 1.3634 shares (the "Exchange Ratio") of the Company's common stock, and with AYRO Operating continuing after the merger as the surviving entity and a wholly owned subsidiary of the Company (the "Merger").
+On May 28, 2020, pursuant to the Agreement and Plan of Merger, dated December 19, 2019 (the "Merger Agreement"), by and among the Company, previously known as DropCar, Inc. ("DropCar"), ABC Merger Sub, Inc., a Delaware corporation and a wholly owned subsidiary of the Company ("Merger Sub"), and AYRO Operating Company, a Delaware corporation previously known as AYRO, Inc. ("AYRO Operating"), Merger Sub was merged with and into AYRO Operating, with each issued and outstanding share of AYRO Operating's common stock, including shares underlying AYRO Operating's outstanding equity awards and warrants, being converted into the right to receive 1.3634 shares (the "Exchange Ratio") of the Company's Common Stock, and with AYRO Operating continuing after the merger as the surviving entity and a wholly owned subsidiary of the Company (the "Merger").
 Upon completion of the Merger on May 28, 2020, the Company changed its name to "AYRO, Inc."

-Effective as of 6:05 pm Eastern Time on May 26, 2020, we filed an amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of our common stock, at a ratio of one share for ten shares.
-Immediately following the reverse stock split, we issued a stock dividend of one share of the Company's common stock for each outstanding share of common stock to all holders of record immediately following the effective time of the reverse stock split.
-The net result of the reverse stock split and the stock dividend was a 1-for-5 reverse stock split (the "Reverse Split").
-Except as otherwise provided herein, all share amounts for periods or as of a date that precedes the Reverse Split have been adjusted to give effect to the Reverse Split.
+Effective as of 6:05 pm Eastern Time on May 26, 2020, we filed an amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of our Common Stock, at a ratio of one share for ten shares.
+Immediately following the reverse stock split, we issued a stock dividend of one share of Common Stock for each outstanding share of Common Stock to all holders of record immediately following the effective time of the reverse stock split.
+The net result of the reverse stock split and the stock dividend was a 1-for-5 reverse stock split (the "May 2020 Reverse Split").